• Skip to main content

 I reissued my book on club culture, Adventures In Wonderland, so I’ve been doing promotion for it.
 Which means relentlessly posting in Facebook groups dedicated to the acid house, rave and the specific clubs I cover in the book.
 I did a fun podcast for Rock’s Back Pages, and interviews for several blogs, as well as writing a piece about the return of illegal raves for The Guardian.

 In the middle of what felt like constant wittering about me, me, me, an old friend called.
 Someone still closely connected with the club world, he is involved in many of the FB groups I’d been bombarding.
-Indeed, I assumed that’s why he’d thought to call me.
+Indeed, I assumed that’s what had led him to call me.

 We chatted for a while, caught up on news, and then I wondered, somewhat anxiously, whether he thought I’d gone for overkill on the book promotion.